Kingdom of Kakheti: Iranian hegemony

 The ruins of a royal castle at Gremi.

 In the mid-1610s, Shah Abbas I renewed his effort to bring Georgia more completely into the Safavid empire and subjected Kakheti to repeated invasions in 1614, 1615 and 1616.
 In a series of Georgian insurrections and Iranian reprisals, sixty to seventy thousand people were killed, and more than one hundred thousand Kakhetian peasants were forcibly deported into Iran.
 The population of Kakheti dropped by two-thirds; once flourishing towns, like Gremi and Zagemi, shrank to insignificant villages; agriculture declined and commerce came to a standstill.
 By 1648, the indefatigable Taimuraz had finally been ousted from Kakheti.
 Kakheti was subsequently put under the rule of Rostom (Rostam Khan), the vali of Kartli.
 However Rostom's rule was only nominal, for real power in Kakheti was in the hands of Iranian governors appointed by the Shah.
 The Safavid government tightened its control of Kakheti, implemented a policy of replacing the native population with nomadic Turkic tribes.
 At the same time, the Dagestani mountaineers started to attack and colonize the Kakhetian marchlands.

-Teimuraz I of Kakheti and his wife Khorashan.
+Teimuraz I of Kakheti and his wife Khoreshan.
 A sketch from the album of the contemporaneous Roman Catholic missionary Cristoforo Castelli.

 In 1659, Kakhetians staged a general uprising, thwarting Safavid plans to settle tens of thousands of Turkomans in Kakheti.
 Yet, Kakheti remained under Iran's political control; the three aristocratic leaders of the uprising surrendered and were executed.
-Some years later, Vakhtang V Shah-Nawaz, a Muslim Georgian king/vali of Kartli, managed to obtain the shah's permission to install his son Archil as king/vali in Kakheti.
+Some years later, Vakhtang V, a Muslim Georgian king/vali of Kartli, managed to obtain the shah's permission to install his son Archil as king/vali in Kakheti.
 For a time, the two kingdoms of eastern Georgia were virtually united under Shah-Nawaz and his son, and a period of relative peace ensued.
 Making the town of Telavi his capital, in place of Gremi which was ruined by the Iranian invasions, Archil set out to implement a program of reconstruction.
 However, the promising situation was of short duration.
 Archil's ascension in Kakheti marked the beginning of a rivalry between the two Bagrationi branches – the Mukhrani, to which Archil belonged, and the House of Kakheti, dispossessed of the crown in the person of Teimuraz I.